 However, by the time contempt crystallises in a (broken down) relationship, it becomes much harder to genuinely resolve conflict.
 And as family law clients, there is an expectation that parties make genuine attempts to settle matters out of court first.

-The benefits of out-of-court settlement are well-documented.
+The benefits of out-of-court settlements are well-documented.
 But we know firsthand that it can be difficult.
 Whether you want to repair your relationship or negotiate the best outcome for your family, you need the right team behind you.